tyconsulting/CloudNaming-Module/Update-Json-Config-File.md

 * No duplicate value in the "value" attributes (meaning no resource types sharing the same abbreviation)
 * No duplicate value in the "description" attribute.
 This attribute is used by the `GetCloudNamingSupportedTypes` command, which is used to search for supported resource types.
-* Make sure the `minLength` and `maxLength` for the particular resource type is clearly defined according to Microsoft Azure's naming requirements.
-Each generated name are validated against these values to ensure it can be indeed used in Azure.
+* Make sure the `minLength` and `maxLength` for the particular resource type is clearly defined according to the cloud provider's naming requirements.
+Each generated name are validated against these values to ensure it can be indeed used in particular cloud.
 * Make sure the correct case is defined.
-Some Azure resource types have such requirements i.e. Names for Azure Storage Account can only be in lower case.
+Some cloud resource types have such requirements i.e. Names for Azure Storage Account can only be in lower case.
-* Make sure the pattern you specified complies with the requirements in Azure. i.e. some resource names cannot start with a number, no consecutive dashes `-`, etc.
+* Make sure the pattern you specified complies with the requirements from the cloud provider. i.e. some resource names cannot start with a number, no consecutive dashes `-`, etc.

 ### Validation